 West Highland White Terrier Parents

 A lot of people are interested in the family history of their Westie puppy.
 There were pictures of puppy's parents, past parents, grandparents and even great grandparents, some even 4 to 6 generations back on the original website.
-I am very slowly trying to find the old photos and ad them here.
+I am very slowly trying to find the old photos and add them back on here.
+I must say the slide show take a long time so wondering if I should separate out grandparents from current parents.
+But some are both grandparents and current parents.

 Some dogs on the page are even future parents!
-We even have a couple here who didnt make the cut.
+We even have a couple here who didnt make the cut as cute as they are we have really high standards.

 CHIC, (Canine Health Information Center) means they have had all the recommended health testing done by the appropriate specialist, recommended for their breed.

 In Westies the recommended tests are: eyes, patellas and hips.
-OFA (Orthopedic Foundation Association) for hips and CERF (Canine Eye Registration Foundation), or OFA for eyes are approved board certified specialist's.
+OFA (Orthopedic Foundation Association) for hips and CERF (Canine Eye Registration Foundation), or OFA, for eyes.
+Must be board certified specialist's for either.
 Patellas are examined by a general veterinarian, but to be OFA certified the veterinarian fills out the form and mails it to OFA who then issues the certificate.

 New website, this page will be updated asap